Written by

 A good partner turns these risks into advantages through structure, training, and quality control.

-• Experience with US GAAP, AU BAS, or IFRS
+• Credentials: Experience with US GAAP, AU BAS or IFRS, and certification in QuickBooks, Xero or NetSuite.

-Step-by-Step Guide: How Outsourcing to the Philippines Works
+Step‑by‑Step Guide: How Outsourcing or Offshoring to the Philippines Works

 Based on industry-standard workflows and iSuporta’s onboarding practices, here is a straightforward sequence startups can expect: